Top 10 Things You Must Know Before Buying a Safe.

 ... everyone has one.
-Purchasers often guess as to what they need, often making their decision on size limitations and more often on price.
+Purchasers often guess as to what they need, often making their decision on size limitations, brand recognition, and more often on price.
 Purchasers often have unrealistic expectations about the cost of protecting their gun collections, important documents, jewelry, cash and more.
 It is relatively easy to accumulate over $25,000 of guns, jewelry and cash over a few years.
+One should consider the contents value before making a purchase decision.
 You can rely on the fact that we will give you the quality and most secure safe at your price point or budget.

 We are here and we know safes!
 We are experts and are glad to share our knowledge and provide advice in the most patient, transparent, confidential and forthright manner possible.